bryn9696/CV/README.md

 ## Education

 #### Makers Academy (October 2021 to January 2022)
-- I learnt about Test Driven Development and implemented the TDD process using RSpec throughought my projects.
-- I not only learnt through Ruby but when working on projects I also immersed myself in the world of Rails, React, JavaScript and Python by utilising the importance of continually learning.
+- Using Ruby, I learnt to test drive development, using RSpec, through object oriented programming.
+- TDD taught me how to effectively debug and refactor applications.
-- Frequently pairing helped to solve problems efficiently, requiring teamwork and communication.
+- Pair programming to problem solve efficiently, requiring teamwork and communication.
+- As well as Ruby I have used JavaScript and React to create projects along with HTML and CSS to style the web apps.
+Deployed to Heroku and used Capybara, Jest and Rspec to test.

 #### The Open University (September 2017 to July 2021)

 - 2.1 BSc(Hons) in Sport, Fitness and Coaching

-# Claremont Fan Court School (September 2012 to June 2015)

-- Media Studies B
-- Business Studies C
-- Psychology D

 ## Hobbies